webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

 Store module info to the records.
+This is triggered only if

 - Callback Parameters: `modules` `records`